TheAstrographer/Cosmological-Theses/README.md

 Design goal (explicit): Early-universe physics remains standard \(\Lambda\)CDM to machine precision.
 The controlled release of anisotropic stress elevates only the local expansion rate to \(H_{\rm eff}(0) = 73.170\,\mathrm{km\,s^{-1}\,Mpc^{-1}}\).

-All algebraic identities are proven to close to machine precision grab a calculator or a piece of paper; phase debt and temporal debt are zero by construction.
+All algebraic identities are proven to close to machine precision grab a calculator or a piece of paper; phase debt and temporal debt are zero by proven mathematical closure and discrete transport identities.
 Supporting files include Einstein_Boltzmann_Core.tex, dual_gate_confrontation.tex, hJcrinExpansion(Theory).py, the Cobaya adapter, jcrin_dual_gate_joint.yaml, growth/observables modules, etc.

 2. Standard-of-evidence component (Confronting-The-Data)